dburt667/GitHub-Trainer/README.md

 To Work with the ATLPUG Git Repository you will need to Clone or Download the Repository
-While it is not a requirement it is highly recommended you get a Git Client A really good one Is GitKraken You can download here https://www.gitkraken.com/download
+While it is not a requirement it is highly recommended you get a Git Client.
+A really good one Is GitKraken You can download here [GitKraken Download](https://www.gitkraken.com/download)

 Major concepts